pipe-cd/docs-mcp-server/README.md

 - Bug:
   - Please open an Issue and describe the problem.
 Or, open a PR with if it's easy one.
 - Enhancement / Feature Request:
-  - For small changes including typos or docs, please open a PR.
+  - For small changes including docs or adding tests, please open a PR.
   - For new features or big enhancement, basically, please open an Issue and discuss there before sending a PR.
 We cannot accept all requests in some cases.
 - Security issue:
   - Send an email to [the core maintainers](https://github.com/pipe-cd/pipecd/blob/master/SECURITY.md). **DO NOT report on Issues.**